-Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.
+At Beaumont School we establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.

-Establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and wellbeing of a child.
+We establish and maintain an ethos and culture where school staff and volunteers feel safe, are encouraged to talk and are listened and responded to when they have concerns about the safety and well-being of a child.

-Ensure children know that there are adults in the school whom they can approach if they are worried.
+We ensure children know that there are adults in the school whom they can approach if they are worried.

-Ensure that children, who have additional/unmet needs are supported appropriately.
-This could include referrals to Early Help Services or Child Protection Contact Referrals to specialist services if they are a child in need or have been / are at risk of being abused and neglected.
+We ensure that children, who have additional/unmet needs are supported appropriately.
+This could include referrals to Early Help Services or Child Protection Contacts to specialist services if they are a child in need or have been / are at risk of being abused and neglected.

-Consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-Refer to KCSiE (DfE 2022), pg.33

-Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
+We consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+Refer to KCSiE(DfE 2022), pg.
+33 be happening to this child', where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the best interests of the child.

+Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could